2020 NFL season

 The 2020 NFL season was the 101st season of the National Football League (NFL).
-The regular season started with the NFL Kickoff Game on September 10, in which defending Super Bowl LIV champion Kansas City defeated the Houston Texans.
-The playoffs were expanded from 12 to 14 teams, adding a third wild-card spot per conference.
+The regular season started with the NFL Kickoff Game on September 10, in which the defending Super Bowl LIV champion Kansas City Chiefs defeated the Houston Texans.
+The playoffs were expanded from 12 to 14 teams, adding a third wild card spot per conference.
 The season concluded with Tampa Bay defeating Kansas City 31–9 in Super Bowl LV at Raymond James Stadium in Tampa, Florida, on February 7, 2021.

-After a decades-long controversy, the Washington Redskins retired the use of their name and logo and adopted the temporary placeholder name Washington Football Team, up until their official name change to Washington Commanders for the 2022 season.
+After a decades-long controversy, the Washington Redskins retired the use of their name and logo and adopted the temporary placeholder name Washington Football Team up until their official name change to Washington Commanders for the 2022 season.

 The season was impacted by the COVID-19 pandemic; the most prominent changes were the cancellation of all preseason games and the 2021 Pro Bowl, the suspension of international games for the year, an allowance for players to opt out of playing the season without violating their contracts (66 players opted out), the playing of games with either a greatly reduced audience or no fans at all, and the postponement and/or rescheduling of multiple games due to numerous positive COVID-19 tests among players and staff.
 Despite these changes, all 256 regular season games were played within the original 17-week span with no cancellations.

 This was also the final season played under the 16-game schedule, as the schedule was expanded to 17 games in 2021.